tonsih/Java2/README.md

 ### Methods in the Calculator-class

-- Add
+- add
-- Subtract
+- subtract
-- Divide
+- divide
-- Multiply
+- multiply
-- Power (Deliberate error left in code for testing purposes)
+- power (Deliberate error left in code for testing purposes)
-- IsInt
+- isInt

 ### Methods in the CalculatorTest-class